Trump And Kim Meeting: The Start Of A Deal Or 'Just Some Nice Pics And Pageantry?'

 In Washington on Sunday, praise and skepticism from lawmakers fell along partisan lines.

-"President Trump just made history," wrote House Majority Leader Kevin McCarthy, R-Calif., who said even those who dislike Trump "are going to have to give him credit for resetting the stage and bringing North Korea to the table."
+"President Trump just made history," wrote House Minority Leader Kevin McCarthy, R-Calif., who said even those who dislike Trump "are going to have to give him credit for resetting the stage and bringing North Korea to the table."

 Meanwhile, several Democratic presidential candidates condemned the Trump-Kim gathering, including former Vice President Joe Biden and Massachusetts Sen. Elizabeth Warren.